wedeling/FabUQCampaign/Tutorial_ADE.md

 # EasyVVUQ Stochastic Collocation tutorial
+This tutorial describes how to create a Stochastic Collocation EasyVVUQ campaign.
+Creating a Polynomial Chaos campaign is very similar, and we indicate below where the code must be modified if Polynomial Choas is preferred.

 ## Explanation of files
-+ `tests/test_SC.py` (from EasyVVUQ root directory): the complete example script which is described below
++ `tests/test_SC.py` (from EasyVVUQ root directory): the complete example script which is described below in detail.
-+ `tests/sc/sc_model.py`: a finite element solver of the advection-diffusion equation
++ `tests/sc/sc_model.py`: a finite element solver of the advection-diffusion equation with uncertain coefficients.
-+ `tests/sc/sc.template`: the EasyVVUQ template of the input file
++ `tests/sc/sc.template`: the EasyVVUQ template of the input file for a single sample of `sc_model.py`.

 ### Executing an ensemble job on localhost
 Thus, `tests/test_SC.py` is a script which runs an EasyVVUQ Stochastic Collocation (SC) campaign for a simple advection-diffusion equation (ade) finite-element solver on the localhost.
 The governing equations are: